What I'm working on.

 Input Brief character · location · context

-System Voice Load 631-line guide injected into context
+System Voice Load full voice guide injected into context

 Human Canon Gate approve · reject · loop